 22. Try Yoga!
 Yoga is a great way to relieve tension and help you have a more restful night's sleep.
 Check out this post on the 10 Best Yoga Poses for Sleep.

-23. Stick to a Schedule – We are so good about having bedtimes for children, but as adults we often forget this.
-To keep your circadian rhythms functioning properly, a consistent sleep schedule is necessary.
+23. Stick to a Schedule - We are so good about having bedtimes for children, but as adults we often forget this.
+One of the easiest ways to sleep better is to keep a consistent sleep schedule.
+This keeps your circadian rhythms functioning properly.